Indian Diet After Miscarriage

 During pregnancy, the calcium reserves in the body are used up, as the foetus needs calcium to develop a healthy heart, nerves, muscles, bones, and teeth.
 When a miscarriage occurs, all that calcium is eliminated along with the pregnancy tissue, causing a calcium deficiency in the body.
 Hence, it is important for women to eat calcium-rich foods, such as dark green leafy vegetables, dairy products, fish like sardines and salmon, and dry fruits like dry figs, dates & nuts.

 3. Folate-rich Foods

 Many women who experience a miscarriage, plan to try to conceive again after recovery.
 In such a case, it is a good idea to consume folate-rich foods.
 Folate is found in dark green leafy vegetables like spinach, kale, and romaine lettuce.
-It is also found in asparagus, broccoli, citrus fruits, lentils, peas, avocado, ladies’ fingers, squashes, brussels sprouts, seeds, and nuts.
+It is also found in asparagus, broccoli, citrus fruits, lentils, peas, avocado, ladies’ fingers, squashes, brussel sprouts, seeds, and nuts.
 Palak, Bhindi curry, chole etc., are examples of folate-rich Indian dishes.

 4. Protein-rich Foods

 The body requires protein to heal, as the amino acids in proteins help in cell repair.
 So, you should consume foods like eggs, lean meats, seafood, milk, cheese, yoghurt, lentils, and poultry.
 Vegetarian sources of protein are lentils, dairy products, and grains like quinoa and buckwheat.
 Dal, chole, and palak paneer are nutritious, protein-rich Indian dishes you can eat and enjoy.